Hacked off: a look back at 2015’s cyber hacks, attacks and data breaches

 February – hacking can be bad for your health

-A fine of £175,000, one of the biggest of the year in the UK, is imposed by the Information Commissioner’s Office (ICO) after a hack targeted online holiday insurance company staysure.co.uk, resulting in fraudsters accessing 5,000 customers’ credit card details.
+A fine of £175,000, one of the biggest of the year in the UK, is imposed by the Information Commissioner’s Office (ICO) (external link) after a hack targeted online holiday insurance company staysure.co.uk, resulting in fraudsters accessing 5,000 customers’ credit card details.

 This month sees one of the biggest data breaches in history for the US’s second largest health insurer Anthem.
 Hackers gain access to a potential 80 million records including social security numbers and other personal information.